eth-cscs/sarus/doc/developer/ssh.rst

     ssh <hostname of other node>

-The custom ``ssh`` binary will take care of using the proper keys and non-standard port in order to connect to the remote container.
+The custom ``ssh`` executable will take care of using the proper keys and non-standard port in order to connect to the remote container.

 Configuration by the system administrator